Lung cancer is the second most common kind of cancer.

-Researchers are always looking for ways to combat this common and deadly cancer.
+Researchers are always looking for ways to treat lung cancer.
 Their investigations have led to new lung cancer prevention and detection methods as well as treatments.

 Here are some research highlights from the last few years.